Facelift in Miami Beach, FL

 - Lower facelift

-The primary differences between each of these surgeries are the treatment area and the extent of the changes.
+The primary differences between these surgeries are the treatment area and the extent of the changes.
 A mini facelift makes a few, subtle changes.
-The recovery is often shorter, but the results aren’t as dramatic when compared to other options.
+The recovery is often shorter, but the results aren’t as dramatic as other options.
 A mid-facelift makes changes in the cheek area.
 A lower facelift focuses on the chin, jawline, and often, the neck.

-Your facelift consultation in Miami with Dr. Salloum is an opportunity for you to get to know each other.
-It’s also an opportunity for you to learn more about the surgery and find out what you can expect.
+Your facelift consultation in Miami with Dr. Salloum is an opportunity to get to know each other.
+It’s also an opportunity to learn more about the surgery and find out what you can expect.

 During the consultation, Dr. Salloum will ask about your medical history.
-He’ll examine your face and take pictures for comparison purposes.
+He’ll perform a comprehensive evaluation of your face and take pictures for comparison purposes.
 He’ll also ask you about your goals and will explain the surgical and non-surgical options available to you.

 Feel free to prepare a list of questions to ask during your consultation.
 If you have additional questions after your first meeting with Dr. Salloum, don’t hesitate to get in touch.